-- 1.1 The BLP Code for the Sale of New Homes ("the Code") has been developed by Building Life Plans Limited ("BLP") to set out the standards applicable to the marketing, sale and after sales customer services provided by Home Builders (as defined in the Code) of new build homes to customers insured by BLP (defined as 'Buyers' in the Code).
-The Code outlines a complaints procedure that must be followed should a domestic customer register a complaint with the Code Administrator. - 1.2 The Independent Consumer Adjudication Scheme ("the Scheme") provides an informal and independent way of adjudicating disputes between a Home Builder that subscribes to the Code ("the company") and a Buyer as defined in the Code ("the customer"). - 1.3 Decisions under the Scheme are taken by independent adjudicators appointed by CEDR to decide on the outcome of disputes dealt with under the Scheme.
+- 1.1 The Consumer Code for New Homes (the Code) has been developed by Consumer Code for New Homes Limited to ensure that best practice is followed by Developers (as defined in the Code) in respect of the marketing, selling and purchasing of new homes and to set expected standards for after sales customer care service.
+The Code outlines a complaints procedure that must be followed should a customer register a complaint against a Developer. - 1.2 These Rules apply to disputes between two parties, a customer (a Buyer) and a company (a Developer) which is a registered Member of the Consumer Code for New Homes (a Code Member). - 1.3 Eligible customers are entitled to request access to CEDR's Independent Consumer Adjudication Scheme ("the Scheme") by following the procedure set out in the Code.
+They must first have registered their complaint with the company and provided evidence of how they have made all reasonable efforts to resolve it directly with them. - 1.4 Decisions under the Scheme are taken by independent adjudicators appointed by CEDR to decide on the outcome of disputes dealt with under the Scheme.
 Decisions by adjudicators on eligible cases are only binding on the customer and the company when the customer accepts the decision.
-Acceptance by a customer must take place within 30 working days of the decision being issued for the decision to become binding.
+Acceptance by a customer must take place within 30 working days of the decision being issued for the decision to become binding. - 1.5 Applications to the Scheme will be accepted from customers or their nominated representatives. - 1.6 If a customer wishes to nominate a representative to act on their behalf, the customer must provide signed authority on their application to the Scheme confirming that they agree to the representative acting on their behalf. - 1.7 A customer can use the Scheme if they have not been able to settle a dispute in accordance with the procedure set out in the Code and/or the company has provided the customer with notice that it is unable to resolve the complaint (i.e. the complaint has reached a "Deadlock").

-- 1.4 Applications to the Scheme will be accepted from customers or their nominated representatives. - 1.5 If a customer wishes to nominate a representative to act on their behalf, the customer must provide signed authority on their application to the Scheme confirming that they agree to the representative acting on their behalf. - 1.6 A customer can use the Scheme if they have not been able to settle a dispute in accordance with the procedure set out in the Code.
-The customer must first have registered his or her complaint with the Home Builder and provided evidence of how he or she has made all reasonable efforts to resolve the complaint directly with the company. - 1.7 An adjudicator appointed under these Rules will make a decision on the dispute by considering the information received from the customer and the company. - 1.8 Any decision made by an adjudicator appointed under these Rules applies only to the specific dispute referred.
+- 1.8 An adjudicator appointed under these Rules will make a decision on the dispute by considering the information received from the customer and the company. - 1.9 Any decision made by an adjudicator appointed under these Rules applies only to the specific dispute referred.
 Under no circumstances do decisions made by adjudicators set precedents.